Apollo 18 (film): Reception

 Apollo 18 received generally negative reviews from critics upon its release.
 On Rotten Tomatoes, the film holds an approval rating of 24% based on 75 reviews, with an average rating of 4.2 out of 10.
 On Metacritic, it has a weighted average score of 24 out of 100, indicating "generally unfavorable reviews".
 Audience reception was similarly poor, with the film receiving a D grade on CinemaScore, suggesting weak word of mouth.

 Critics largely criticized the film's lack of originality, comparing it unfavorably to The Blair Witch Project and Paranormal Activity, but failing to capture the same level of suspense.
 Entertainment Weekly critic Keith Staskiewicz wrote that "Apollo 18 fails to stay with you because, like the cratered satellite on which it's set, it has no atmosphere."
-Los Angeles Times film critic Mark Olsen wrote "The film takes a staringly long time to rev up, and even at less than 90 minutes feels thin and at moments like it is playing for time."
+Los Angeles Times film critic Mark Olsen wrote "The film takes a startlingly long time to rev up, and even at less than 90 minutes feels thin and at moments like it is playing for time."
 Other critics noted the slow pacing and predictable scares, with many reviewers noting that the "found-footage" format, while appropriate for the premise, was not effectively executed.
 Seth Shostak and Keith Cowing both praised the film for its atmospheric tension and its commitment to a realistic 1970s NASA aesthetic.